hanswillem/blender_batch_render_windows/README.md

 # Blender Batch Render

-## Render files in a queue with multiple machines

-### Batch Render Add-on
-The Blender Add-on can be used to put multiple files in a render queue and render them in one go as a background job.
+#### Put multiple files in a render queue and render them in one go as a background job.
+It is also possible to make multiple machines render the same queue together.

-### Zombie
-Zombie mode can be used to let multiple machines render the same queue of files together.

 ### Install instructions